ispong/flink-acorn/docs/zh-cn/install/Hive支持.md

     'username'='root',
     'password'='ispong123');

-insert into to_table select username, age from from_db.users;
+insert into to_table select username, age from users;
 ```